 Depending on your business’s needs, you’re able to rotate your staff on and off the scheme and you don’t have to make them work the same shift patterns each month.
 The only requirement is that each short-time working arrangement must cover a minimum period of seven days.

 How much will employees get from the Job Support Scheme?

 Employees on the updated Job Support Scheme will take home 73% of their salary – so long as the government’s contribution cap of £1,541.75 a month hasn’t been exceeded.

 Putting my calculator to good use and doing a bit of rough rounding up, here’s how that breaks down:

 - The employee’s full salary equates to 100% of hours worked

-- The employee receives full pay for the 33% minimum required hours worked – 33% of their salary
+- The employee receives full pay for the 20% minimum required hours worked – 20% of the employee’s salary

-- The employer pays another third of those hours not worked (66% divided by 3) – 22% of their salary
+- The employer pays 5% of the 80% of hours not worked – 4% of the employee’s salary

-- Adding those percentages brings the employees take-home pay to 77%
+- Adding those percentages brings the employee’s take-home pay to 73%

 How much will businesses save from using the Job Support Scheme?